 Pricing: QuickBooks Retail Edition vs QuickBooks Online

-QuickBooks Retail edition is affordable for a sole user.
-You get industry-specific bookkeeping software for $649.99 for a single user.
+QuickBooks Retail Edition is affordable for a sole user—you get industry-specific bookkeeping software for $799 a year.
 You can even use the software for the bookkeeping of an unlimited number of companies.
-In contrast, QuickBooks Online Plus, which does not have a retail-specific edition, costs $80 per month.
-You must get a separate QuickBooks Online subscription for each company for which you are preparing the books.
+In contrast, QuickBooks Online Plus, which doesn’t have a retail-specific edition, costs $90 per month.
+You must get a separate QuickBooks Online subscription for each company that you prepare books for.

-The QuickBooks Online Plus subscription includes up to five simultaneous users while QuickBooks Retail Edition only allows one user unless you purchase additional licenses.
-Read QuickBooks Online vs Desktop for a complete comparison of the desktop and online products.
+The QuickBooks Online Plus subscription includes up to five simultaneous users while the QuickBooks Retail Edition only allows one user—unless you purchase additional licenses.
+Read our comparison of QuickBooks Online vs Desktop to learn more.

 QuickBooks Retail Edition Features